 If a student's enrollment extends beyond the program deadline, the student must request a program extension.
-There will be a \$25.00 fee for the program extension review and any corresponding Major Map and/or COP changes.
+There will be a \$25.00 fee for the program extension review.

 Students can request a program extension by contacting the Registrar and completing the required documentation.
 The submission will be reviewed, and students will be notified accordingly.
 If a program extension request is not submitted by the student on or before their current program deadline, a review will be carried out and a determination will be made without the advantage of student input.